-- (i) New resource requirements under established posts - 85.
-The Committee noted that the Registry requested 10 new established posts.
-While recognizing the need for additional staff resources, the Committee was of the view that since the current structure of Major Programme III was quite recent, all requests could be approved on GTA basis in order to maintain a certain degree of flexibility within the Programme. - 86.
-In accordance with the opinion expressed above, the Committee recommended that the Assembly approve the following new proposed established posts on a GTA basis: - i.
-One Associated Administrative Officer (P-2) in the Division of Management Services (DMS) for four months: - ii.
-One Associated Procurement Officer (P-2) in the General Services Section (GSS) for seven months; - iii.
-One Associated Field Security Officer (P-2) in Mali for 12 months; - iv.
+(i) New resource requirements under established posts

+85. The Committee noted that the Registry requested 10 new established posts.
+While recognizing the need for additional staff resources, the Committee was of the view that since the current structure of Major Programme III was quite recent, all requests could be approved on GTA basis in order to maintain a certain degree of flexibility within the Programme.

+86. In accordance with the opinion expressed above, the Committee recommended that the Assembly approve the following newly requested established posts on a GTA basis:

+- i.
+One Associate Administrative Officer (P-2) in the Division of Management Services (DMS) for four months; - ii.
+One Associate Procurement Officer (P-2) in the General Services Section (GSS) for seven months; - iii.
+One Associate Field Security Officer (P-2) in Mali for 12 months; - iv.
 Three drivers (GS-OL) in Mali for a total of 27 months; - v.
 One Administrative Assistant (GS-OL) in Georgia for 12 months; - vi.
 One Local Security Assistant (GS-OL) in Georgia for 12 months; and - vii.
-One Driver (GS-OL) in Georgia for 12 months. - 87.
-Regarding the request for an Associate External Affairs Coordinator (P-2), the Committee reiterated its previous recommendation 42 that the justification for this post is not sufficient. - (ii) New resource requirements under GTA - 88.
-As far as new GTA requirements are concerned, the Committee noted that the functions of Senior Nurse and Field Paramedic were previously covered by external contracts, and that this new arrangement will result in efficiencies and savings.
-Therefore, the Committee recommended that the Assembly approve the requested two positions: - i.
+One Driver (GS-OL) in Georgia for 12 months.

+87. Furthermore, the Committee reiterated its previous recommendation42 that the justification for an Associate External Affairs Coordinator (P-2) was not sufficient and therefore did not recommend that the Assembly approve this post.

+(ii) New resource requirements under GTA

+88. As far as new GTA requirements are concerned, the Committee noted that the functions of Senior Nurse and Field Paramedic were previously covered by external contracts, and that this new arrangement will result in efficiencies and savings.
+Therefore, the Committee recommended that the Assembly approve the requested two positions:

+- i.
 One Senior Nurse (GS-PL) in DMS for 12 months; and - ii.
-One Field paramedic (GS-OL) in DMS for 12 months. - 89.
-Furthermore, considering the new workload and activity expected in the Field Offices, the Committee recommended the Assembly to approve the following: - i.
+One Field paramedic (GS-OL) in DMS for 12 months.

+89. Furthermore, considering the new workload and activity expected in the Field Offices, the Committee recommended the Assembly to approve the following:

+- i.
 One Local Security Assistant (GS-OL) in Uganda for 12 months; - ii.
 One Senior Driver (GS-OL) in the Central African Republic for 12 months; - iii.
 One Driver (GS-OL) in Côte d'Ivoire for 12 months; - iv.
 Three Field Assistants (GS-OL) in Mali for 12 months each; - v.
 One Senior Driver (DG-OL) in Mali for 12 months; - vi.
 One Associate Confidential Accounts and Planning Officer (P-2) in Victims and Witnesses Section (VWS) for 12 months; - vii.
 One Associate Analyst (P-2) in VWS for 12 months; - viii.
 One Information Management Assistant (web-based collaboration) (GS-OL) in Information Management Section (IMS) for 12 months; - ix.
 One Administrative Assistant (GS-OL) in Uganda for 12 months; and - x.
-One Field Office Assistant (GS-OL) in Mali for 12 months. - 90.
-The Committee considered that there was insufficient evidence to justify the approval of three new GTA positions (one Budget Assistant and two Drivers) and that the increase in workload could be met within existing resources.
+One Field Office Assistant (GS-OL) in Mali for 12 months.

+90. The Committee considered that there was insufficient evidence to justify the approval of three new GTA positions (one Budget Assistant and two Drivers) and that the increase in workload could be met within existing resources.